Leonard Bernstein - From Broadway to Lincoln Center

 Leonard Bernstein (1918-1990) was perhaps the most iconic American musician of the 20th Century.
 He used his charismatic musicality to engage new listeners in both classical music and musical theater, not only through his many live performances and studio recordings, but through the still relatively new medium of (black-and-white!) television.

-Known worldwide as a conductor, composer, and educator, the Choral Society’s program will focus on the incredible range of Bernstein’s intuitive way of writing for the human voice and on the central importance educating young people had throughout his career.
+Bernstein was known worldwide as a conductor, composer, and educator.
+Given the breadth of his genius, the Choral Society’s program focuses on Bernstein’s natural flair in writing for the human voice and on with the central importance educating young people had throughout his career.

-Our program will feature two young Bucks County soloists selected through our annual Voices of the Future competition.
-Our featured professional soloist, Elizabeth Shammash, will have just worked with these soloists at our April 19 Voices of the Future finalist master class at the James Lorah Home.
+Our program will feature three young Bucks County soloists selected through our annual Voices of the Future competition.
+Our featured professional soloist, Elizabeth Shammash, just worked with these soloists at our April 19 Voices of the Future finalist master class at the James Lorah Memorial Home in Doylestown.

 Our featured soloist Elizabeth Shammash is not only a leading recitalist and concert singer, but is a prominent Jewish cantor in New York.
 She is deeply familiar not only with Bernstein’s extensive song literature but with the important connections throughout his music to his Jewish familial roots.
 The closing selection on this concert is the third movement of his Chichester Psalms, with its closing text from Psalm 133, “Hineh mah tov- Behold how good and pleasant it is for brethren to dwell together in unity.